-Individual and family health insurance plans can provide coverage for people with diabetes and high blood pressure.
-However, because so many people with these conditions are age 65 or older, Medicare is a primary insurance option.
+Individual Medicare healthcare insurance plans can provide coverage for people with diabetes and high blood pressure.
+However, because so many people with these conditions are age 65 or older, Medicare may be their primary insurance option.

 Individuals become eligible for Medicare enrollment when they turn 65.
 It’s also possible to qualify for Medicare earlier if you are receiving Social Security Disability Insurance.

-Medicare Coverage for Diabetes and High Blood Pressure
+2020 Medicare plans Coverage for Diabetes and High Blood Pressure

 Medicare actually includes several elements.